 Lincoln-Erdman has a large campus including green space that has been developed into a half-mile walking trail with five study areas, called the Lincoln-Erdman Environmental and Fitness (LEEF) Trail, to enhance the science curriculum and encourage walking.
 The school received the Governor’s Health Award in 2007-08 and 2008-09 for their work on the trail and incorporating its use into the curriculum.

-Classrooms have computers, document cameras, LCD projectors and other technology resources to facilitate student sharing of their work and problem solving with others.
-Classrooms also have access to iPads and Chromebooks which provide the opportunity for supplemental or enrichment activities.
+Classrooms have computers, document cameras, LCD projectors, and other technology resources to facilitate student sharing of their work and problem solving with others.
+Students also have access to iPads and Chromebooks that provide the opportunity for supplemental or enrichment activities.